jsoysouvanh/Refureku/README.md

 ### From a TOML file
 A template TOML file with all editable properties is provided in the repository, and will be copied next to the executable after it is built.
 You can specify whichever property you want and simply remove or comment the ones you don't use.

 Paths must be written between ''' '''.
-On Windows, you can use either / or \ as a path separator.
-You can either use absolute paths or relative paths.
-Note that relative paths will be relative to the working directory.
+They may be absolute or relative, but note that relative paths will be relative to the working directory.
 - In Cmake, working directory is specified in the add_custom_target call
 	```cmake
 	add_custom_target(RunGenerator